FIGBERT/figbert.com/content/projects/roll-call/index.md

 +++
 title = "Roll Call"
-description = "An experiment in replacing the phone in your morning routine" date = 2024-12-17T14:52:00-08:00
+description = "An experiment in replacing the phone in your morning routine." date = 2024-12-17T14:52:00-08:00
 +++